filip2893/Smart-city-as-multiagent-system/README.md

 # Smart-city-as-multiagent-system
- Master's thesis on college *Faculty of organisation and informatics in Varaždin*.
+ Master's thesis on college *Faculty of Organization and Informatics in Varaždin*.

  # Requirements:
   - Pyhon >= 2.7